ratijas/dropSQL/README.md

 # Storage

-Storage consists of 4KB blocks.
+Storage consists of 12KB blocks.
 First block contains database name and number of allocated blocks.
 Next 16 blocks contain table descriptors.
 Table descriptor contains:
 - Table name
 - Column names and types
 - Number of rows in table
 - 10 direct pointers to data blocks
-- 1 pointer to block of direct pointers
 - 1 pointer to block of first-level indirect pointers
-- 1 pointer to block of second-level indirect pointers (Not implemented)
+- 1 pointer to block of second-level indirect pointers
-- 1 pointer to block of third-level indirect pointers (Not implemented)
+- 1 pointer to block of third-level indirect pointers

-Data blocks contain continuous sequence of table records and 'alive'/'removed' mark.
+Data blocks contain continuous sequence of table records.
+Each record starts with 'alive'/'removed' mark.

 Storage driver allows inserting, deleting, updating and selecting records by internal ID, as well as creating and dropping tables.